 Becoming a member of the library and lending books is free of charge, as are the postal services.

 Schools, homes for elderly people, public libraries and other institutions can also get a Daisy collection of audio books or more for free.
 For the moment + 90% of all the Flemish public libraries in Flanders and Brussels work with Daisy books and lend out Daisy players.

-The Flemish Library serving Persons with a Print Disability is a specialized public library, which receives grants from the Flemish Government within the decree on local cultural policy.
-In this decree two specialized public libraries get grants: the library of the Red Cross and the Flemish Library serving Persons with a Print Disability.
+The Flemish library serving persons with print disabilities is a specialized public library, which receives grants from the Flemish Government within the decree on local cultural policy.
+In this decree two specialized public libraries get grants: the library of the Red Cross and the Flemish library serving persons with print disabilities.